 Caribbean Utilities Company, Ltd., known locally as "CUC", commenced operations as the only electric utility in Grand Cayman on May 10, 1966.
-The Company currently has an installed generating capacity of 133.35 megawatts ("MW"), in addition to 7.5 MW of temporary generation and the record peak load of 102.086 MW was experienced on June 3, 2010.
+The Company currently has an installed generating capacity of 161 megawatts ("MW").
+The record peak load of 103.4 MW was experienced on July 8, 2016.
 CUC is committed to providing a safe and reliable supply of electricity to over 28,000 customers.
 The Company has been through many challenging and exciting periods but has kept pace with Grand Cayman's development for the past 50 years.